open-telemetry/opentelemetry-collector-contrib/processor/cumulativetodeltaprocessor/README.md

 The following settings can be optionally configured:

-- `include`: List of metrics names, patterns or metric types to convert to delta.
+- `include`: List of metrics names (case-insensitive), patterns or metric types to convert to delta.
+Valid values are: `sum`, `histogram`.
-- `exclude`: List of metrics names, patterns or metric types to not convert to delta.  **If a metric name matches both include and exclude, exclude takes precedence.**
+- `exclude`: List of metrics names (case-insensitive), patterns or metric types to not convert to delta.  **If a metric name matches both include and exclude, exclude takes precedence.** Valid values are: `sum`, `histogram`.
 - `max_staleness`: The total time a state entry will live past the time it was last seen.
 Set to 0 to retain state indefinitely.
 Default: 0
 - `initial_value`: Handling of the first observed point for a given metric identity.
   When the collector (re)starts, there's no record of how much of a given cumulative counter has already been converted to delta values.